Xilinx/Vitis_Model_Composer/Examples/AIENGINE_plus_PL/README.md

 <a href="./AIE_HLS/Tx_chain_200MHz/README.md">TX Chain 200MHz </a>
 </td>
 <td>
-This design showcases the Vitis Model Composer implementation of the commslib example, TX chain 200MHz, which is part of the communications Library Early access program.
+This design showcases the Vitis Model Composer implementation of the Commslib example, TX chain 200MHz, which is part of the communications Library Early access program.
 </td>
 </tr>